US/EU – Steps for Whois

 Fields and values

-1. issue: Web browsers may check on yearly ownership renewal (such as for HTTPS).
+1. issue: Web browsers may check on annual verification (such as for HTTPS).

-suggestion: A new ‘domain_renewed’ field would be informative when a year passes;
+suggestion: A new ‘domain_event_verification_retrieved’ field would be informative when a year passes;

 2. issue: A web ID works effectively to verify a registrant and one of the registrant’s names.